Continual Learning of Multi-modal Dynamics with External Memory: Experiments

 \section{Experiments}

 We evaluate the performance of CDDP rigorously on five challenging applications of CL to time series forecasting.
-We provide a PyTorch implementation of our full experiment pipeline that contains studied models as supplement to our submission, data generation process of the used synthetic environments, as well as the performance evaluation procedures.
+We provide a supplementary that includes a comprehensive PyTorch implementation of the entire experimental process, encompassing the studied models, the data generation process of the used synthetic environments, as well as the performance evaluation procedures.

-\paragraph{\bf Baseline Selection.} As we are the first to investigate CL for BSSM inference, there is no prior work we can take as baseline without significant adaptation.
+\paragraph{\textbf Baseline Selection.} As we are the first to investigate CL for BSSM inference, there is no prior work we can take as a baseline without significant adaptation.
 We determine knowledge transfer across tasks by setting the parameter posterior of the previous task as the prior of the next as the state-of-the-art approach in CL.
-We adapt VCL, the most established variant of this approach, to BSSMs in Section \ref{sec:bssm} as baseline that can maximally challenge our CDDP.
+We adapt VCL, the most established variant of this approach, to BSSMs in \S\ref{sec:bssm} as a baseline that can maximally challenge our CDDP.
 Baseline methods must be generative due to the nature of the dynamic modeling problem.
-Furthermore, as stated in the problem setup (Section \ref{sec:problem_setup}), the correct mode labels are not provided therefore baseline methods need to be unsupervised generative.
+Furthermore, as stated in the problem setup (\S\ref{sec:problem_setup}), the correct mode labels are not provided therefore baseline methods need to be unsupervised generative.
 No method meets these requirements but we adapt the VCL method.

-\paragraph{Data Sets} {}\\ \paragraph{Synthetic Data Sets.} We evaluate our CDDP on three nonlinear dynamical systems, where forecasting is challenging, while ground-truth task similarity is controllable.
+\paragraph{Data Sets} \paragraph{Synthetic Data Sets.} We evaluate our CDDP on three nonlinear dynamical systems, where forecasting is challenging, while ground-truth task similarity is controllable.
 Too much task similarity would make CL unnecessary, while too much task difference would make it infeasible.
 When tasks share a reasonable degree of similarity, a successful CL algorithm is expected to capture, encode, and memorize these similarities and discard their differences.
-We perturb all three dynamical systems with Gaussian white noise.